Find a Doctor

 And our tools have been translated into more than 100 languages to measure the outcomes of new treatments and health care from patients’ perspectives.
 We have leveraged these tools to better understand patients’ outcomes and to determine how we can best tailor therapy to individual patients to optimize their survival, symptom control, and quality of life.

-Under the leadership of John Spertus, M.D., M.P.H., F.A.C.C., F.A.H.A., who has led the program since 1998, Saint Luke’s outcomes research group has grown into one of the nation’s leaders in the field.
+Under the joint direction of John Spertus, M.D., M.P.H., and Carole Decker, R.N., Ph.D., FAHA, CPHQ, the MAHI Outcomes Research program continues to rank as one of the leading programs in cardiovascular outcomes research in the world.
 Our group has received more than $30 million in funding from the NIH, AHA, and industry to advance the country’s understanding of patient outcomes and to develop better tools for measuring quality of care.

 Saint Luke’s currently serves as one of three analytic centers for the American College of Cardiology’s National Cardiovascular Data Registries and regularly contributes to the organization’s efforts to improve the consistency of care and optimize patients’ outcomes.